ethereum/EIPs/EIPS/eip-draft-ZKID-standard.md

     /// @param SBFID is the Id of the SBT based identity certificate for which admin wants to define the Requirements.
     /// @param certifying is the address that needs to be proven as the owner of the SBT defined by the tokenID.
     /// @param `requirements` is the struct array of all the descriptions of condition metadata that is defined by the administrator. check metadata section for more information.
+    // eg: revoke(0xfoo,1): means that KYC admin revokes the SBT certificate number 1 for the address '0xfoo'.

     function revoke(address certifying, uint256 SBFID) external returns (bool);
 ```